 There are also certain types of documents we see on a regular basis that have handwriting present:

 - Legal/Medical Forms: Some legal forms (e.g. civil registry forms and birth/death certificates) and medical forms (i.e. in-patient status forms, vaccination records, and prescriptions) have areas in which people must fill in the proper information by hand.
-As the allotted boxes or lines may themselves be tiny to begin with, this could lead to crammed and illegible handwriting.
+As the allotted boxes or lines may themselves be tiny, to begin with, this could lead to cramped and illegible handwriting.

 - Marginalia: In certain instances, some legal decisions have right-hand margins for lawyers to write in their own notes regarding the file’s contents.